 Make life a lot easier for both you and your new puppy by putting away stuff you don’t want him to chew on.
 Remember you can put them back later on when he outgrows this behavior.

 Put your plants into protective custody, tape down the electrical wires, pick up any throw rugs.
 Put your clothes and shoes into the closet and shut the door securely.
 Hide the trash cans in a closet, along with the toliet paper and household cleaners.
 And if there’s anything heavy in your home that a puppy could pull down, secure it so he can’t hurt himself.

-Two or three at a time is plenty.
+Too many toys can be overwhelming distracting, with two or three being readily available is plenty.
 He needs to learn what toys are his, and what belongs to you.
 If he has too many toys out, it’s harder for him to learn this important distinction.